 • Voluntary testing by employees in a company-sponsored event.

 Make Sure Injured Workers Can Get Back to Work

 These exams minimize the chances of further injuries while creating a safer workplace.
 They ensure that the injured workers are in proper health and shape to return to work within their usual and customary or permanent modified/alternate positions and are less likely to re-injure themselves.
 In addition, with advice from the doctor, you can reinstate the injured worker soon under temporary restrictions, safely.

 Make Sure Workers Do Not Undergo Injury While at Work

-If an employee is injured on the job, they can file a workers’ compensation claim on the company.
+If an employee is injured on the job, they can file a workers’ compensation claim against the company.
 To ensure that it does not happen, you may utilize your industrial clinic for a Fit for Duty exam to make sure that workers are capable of undergoing arduous tasks.

 If you have doubts that a person may be unable to perform a task, you can ask them to undergo a few tests to ensure they are medically and physically fit to continue the job.
-You may also have a pre-assigned routine check-up of workers to ensure they are not under any risk.
+You may also have a pre-assigned routine check-up of workers to ensure they are not at any risk.

 Helps to Find the Root Cause of the Problem and Its Extent

 • The most crucial benefit of undergoing Fitness for Duty exams is that they help understand the patient’s scope of the injury and its source.
 You can determine if an employee malingers to void return to full duty or temporary modified/alternate duty by comparing post-injury data.
 Furthermore, you will be able to understand the cause and severity of the injury and the necessary treatment.